decodewithraghu/Performance-Metrics-Toolbar/README.md

 # Performance Metrics Toolbar

-A powerful browser extension that displays a terminal-style performance bar at the bottom of every webpage, tracking real-time metrics with a focus on API/XHR performance analysis.
+A powerful browser extension that displays a terminal-style performance bar at the bottom of every webpage, tracking real-time metrics with a focus on API/XHR performance analysis. **Fully supports Single Page Applications (SPAs)** with automatic route change detection.

 ## Features